IUPAC/Dissociation-Constants/README.md

 ## License
 Copyright &copy; 2022 International Union of Pure and Applied Chemistry.

-This material is available for reuse under a [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license with the following attribution:
-Reproduced by permission of International Union of Pure and Applied Chemistry.
+This material is available for reuse under a [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license with the following attribution: Reproduced by permission of International Union of Pure and Applied Chemistry.

 ## Recommended Citation
 Zheng, Jonathan W. (2022) IUPAC Digitized pKa Dataset.
 Copyright &copy; 2022 International Union of Pure and Applied Chemistry (IUPAC), The dataset is reproduced by permission of IUPAC and is licensed under a [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 Access at https://github.com/IUPAC/Dissociation-Constants.

 *This Github repository serves as a working copy for the dataset.
-Once a Zenodo repository entry is created, the link will be attached to this repo and the citation.*
+Once a Zenodo repository entry is created, the link will be attached to this repository and this citation.*

 ## Data & File Overview